 Often, the type of person who would leave an injured victim behind is the same sort of character that does not carry required auto insurance.
 The hit and run driver may not have been operating their own vehicle, or maybe the car is not registered.

-Other Options to Recover Compensation After a Hit and Run with Injury
+Other Options to Recover Compensation After Being Injured in a Hit and Run Accident

 If you do opt for the appropriate coverage, you can file a claim with your own insurer to recover compensation for such losses as: